katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## [1] TRUE
 ```

-The results of all the status checks say that our job was successful!
+The results of all the status checks say that our job was successful.
 These status checks are useful if you put a geojob in a script and want to fail gracefully when there is an error in the job.

 ## Getting geojob data